Monish0315/CapstoneXpert-Website/readme.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](/issues).
+Feel OFFER to check the [issues page](/issues).

 ## Show your support